eglvote/voting/README.md

 ## Setup
 1. `npm install`
-1. `truffle compile` to compile contracts
+1. `truffle compile [--all]` to compile contracts
-1. `truffle migrate` to deploy contracts to default network defined in truffle-config.js
+1. `truffle migrate [--reset]` to deploy contracts to default network defined in truffle-config.js
 1. `truffle migrate --network <NAME>>` to deploy to specific network in truffle-config.js
 1. `truffle console --network <NAME>` to access console and interact with contracts